 Key Takeaways

-• Wireless phone entry systems work by connecting calls from the door to the resident via a cellular network or WiFi.
+- Wireless phone entry systems connect calls from the door to the resident via a cellular network or WiFi.

-Telephone entry systems are one of the oldest types of visitor management systems.
-However, only recently have wireless telephone entry systems made their way into multifamily and commercial properties.
+Telephone entry systems are among the oldest types of visitor management systems.
+However, wireless telephone entry systems have only recently become available in multifamily and commercial properties.

-As technology progresses, so does the way we look at building security.
-In this post, we break down the best wireless telephone entry systems, how they work, and how to choose the right one for you.
+As technology progresses, so does our approach to building security.
+In this post, we discuss the best wireless entry systems, how they work, and how to choose the right one for you.

 This post will cover: